Sagar-Kamat/mask-detector/README.md

 #### I started with Darknet for the pretrained model and used transfer learning to make the model work on my dataset.

-#### You can run this model on your own dataset, just make sure you change the hyperparameters according to your needs.
+#### You can run this model on your own dataset, just make sure you fine tune the hyperparameters according to your needs.